-- 1. To activate the line or marker tool, press the 3 button on the remote control.
+- To activate the line or marker tool, press the 3 button on the remote control.
 A pink marker icon appears in the upper left corner of the screen.
 This is the "line-drawing" tool. - 2.
-Press the side of the Enter button (or grasp it between your thumb and finger) to move the marker where you want to begin drawing the line. - 3.
+Use the Enter button to move the marker where you want to begin drawing the line. - 3.
 To define the beginning of the line, press down in the center of the Enter button.
 You see a corner mark on the screen. - 4.
-Press the side of the Enter button (or grasp it between your thumb and finger) and drag the marker where you want the line to end. - 5.
+Use the Enter button to drag the marker where you want the line to end. - 5.
 Press down in the center of the Enter button.
-You see a line on the screen, as shown at the right. - You can continue placing lines on the screen by repeating steps 2 through 5. - 6.
-To erase the line(s), press the 5 button. - 7.
+You see a line on the screen, as shown at the right.

+You can continue placing lines on the screen by repeating steps 2 through 5.

+- 6. To erase the line(s), press the 5 button. - 7.
 To cancel the line drawing feature, press Esc.